 You can also use your social pages to interact directly with customers.
-This can further build their loyalty to you as a company, and make them more likely to convert at a later date.
-It helps to take a look at the social profiles of some of the world's most well-known brands – you'll find that they are well-maintained, and also provide fun (yet effective) customer service.
+This can further build their loyalty to you as a company, and make them more likely to convert later on.
+It helps to take a look at the social profiles of some of the world's most well-known brands – you'll find that they are well-maintained and also provide fun (yet effective) customer service.

-What's more, using social media scheduling tools like Sprout Social is an excellent way to keep your content up to date.
+Using social media scheduling tools like Sprout Social and Hootsuite is an excellent way to keep your content up to date.
 These tools also typically enable you to schedule content in advance, freeing up valuable time.